Diaper Rash Cream or Ointment Post Date: Sept. 2012

 This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call IPC immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

 Toxicity Level: Minimally toxic

 Also Known As: Desitin®, A&D Ointment®, Triple Paste®, Boudreauxs Butt Paste®, Balmex®, others

 What It Is: Most diaper rash creams contain zinc oxide as a skin protectant.
 Some diaper rash products also contain Vitamins (such as A, D and E) and emollient ingredients such as petrolatum, mineral oil and cod liver oil.

 Toxicity: Both zinc oxide and the inactive ingredients in diaper rash cream are minimally toxic.
 Ingestion of a mouthful or less is expected to cause a mild laxative effect at worst.